opena11y/fae/README.md

 * mail

 ## Testing e-mail on localhost development
-* Use a python utitlity to simulator a smtp server: <code>python -m smtpd -n -c DebuggingServer localhost:1025</code>
+* Use a python utitlity to simulate an SMTP server: <code>python -m smtpd -n -c DebuggingServer localhost:1025</code>
 * Configure e-mail in "secretes.json" with the following values:
 ```
     ....